malcommac/SwiftDate/README.md

 ```

 ### Alter Date Components
-You can set a new property individually using set method (it accepts year,month,day,hour,minute,second as component name parameter):
+You can set a new property individually using set method (it accepts year, month, day, hour, minute, second as component name parameter):
 ```swift
 let date = NSDate() // Suppose it's 2015-01-05 @ 22:00
 date = date.set("hour",12) // date will be a new objects which represent 2015-01-05 at 12:00